Eddie Arning American, 1898-1993

 Biography

-Between 1964 and 1974 Arning created more than two thousand works that make up his oeuvre.
+Between 1964 and 1974 Arning created more than two thousand works.
 After this decade of inexhaustible productivity, for refusing to abide by the rules, he was asked to leave the facility in which he resided.
 He moved in with his widowed sister, but the change permanently disrupted his creative momentum.
 When his sister could no longer care for him, he moved into a nursing home, where he died at age ninety-five.
-Since its debut, Arning’s work has appeared in a number of exhibitions, including a yearlong solo show at the Abby Aldrich Rockefeller Folk Art Museum in Williamsburg, Virginia (1985)—one of the many institutions that own his work.
-His work is also in the permanent collections of the American Folk Art Museum (New York), the High Museum of Art (Atlanta), Intuit: The Center for Intuitive and Outsider Art (Chicago), the Milwaukee Art Museum, the Museum of Fine Arts (Boston), the Minneapolis Institute of Art, the Philadelphia Museum of Art, and the Smithsonian American Art Museum (Washington, D.C.).
+Arning's work is in the collections of the Museum of Fine Arts in Boston, the Smithsonian American Art Museum, the Milwaukee Art Museum, and the American Folk Art Museum in New York, among others.

 Works